This page provides evidence-based advice on how to best facilitate a child’s sporting development.

 When considering these tips or recommendations, it is important to match your expectations with a child’s developmental status and their motivation for participating in sport.
 Children often play sport for fun and social reasons, competitive and performance-orientated reasons or a combination of all these factors.
 Nurturing a love of playing sport at any level has many benefits.
 Remember this is just the start of their lifelong journey enjoying sport.

-Well-intentioned individuals often exhibit the traits of a ‘bad sports parent’ because they simply lack better guidance.
-Parents are recognised as critical support agents for their children’s sporting future.
-Your guidance, support and behaviour during your child’s formative sporting years can positively influence their sporting journey, enhance the parent’s own enjoyment of sport and foster an enriched bond between you and your child.
+Well-intentioned individuals often exhibit the traits of a ‘bad sport’ because they simply lack better guidance.
+Parents, family members, coaches and teachers are recognised as critical support agents for a children’s sporting future.
+Guidance, support and behaviour during a child’s formative sporting years can positively influence their sporting journey, enhance your own enjoyment of sport and foster an enriched bond between you and a child.

-For a positive, fun and nurturing experience of sport, parents must remain positive, regardless of the result, and stay realistic in their shared expectations to avoid putting pressure on the child.
-You can greatly assist your child’s development through your engagement with your child’s coach, by providing a strong and positive role model and upholding integrity and respect.
+For a positive, fun and nurturing experience of sport, individuals must remain positive, regardless of the result, and stay realistic in their shared expectations to avoid putting pressure on the child.
+You can greatly assist a child’s development by providing a strong and positive role model and upholding integrity and respect.